-You may have Acronis True Image OEM backups created by a previous product version or copied from another computer.
-Every time you start Acronis True Image OEM, it scans your computer for such backups and adds them to the backup list automatically.
+You may have Acronis True Image for Kingston backups created by a previous product version or copied from another computer.

 If you have backups that are not shown in the list, you can add them manually.

 To add backups manually